 What Is Summer Art Journaling?

-Summer art journaling is a creative way to capture the feel of the season using colour, shape, texture, and play — instead of just words.
-It’s a mix of visual journaling, scrapbooking, and everyday creativity; there’s no right or wrong way to do it.
+Summer art journaling is a visual way to capture the season: using colour, shape, texture, and found objects instead of (or alongside) words.
+Think pressed flowers from a walk, a collage of ticket stubs and wrappers, paint swatches pulled from a sunset.
+It sits somewhere between visual journaling and scrapbooking, and there’s no right or wrong way to do it.

 Easy Art Journaling Supplies to Get Started

-You don’t need a fancy art kit or expensive materials to enjoy summer art journaling.
+You don’t need a fancy art kit to get started with summer art journaling.
 Some of the best pages come from whatever’s already lying around.
-Here are a few easy supplies to get you started:
+A few useful things to have:

 - A sketchbook, notebook, or even loose paper – remember that thicker paper will handle heavier paints or collage items better.